 This is filmed and live streamed with a Birdsy Cam.
 Find out more on my Birdsy webpage or using the links below:

 What to watch for.....

 I have tried this window feeder in multiple locations with birds visiting every time.
 It is currently mounted on my conservatory window for ease of camera installation for a live camera.
 I also have one on my upstairs office window.

-Click on the link above to find out more about the RoamWild feeders.
+Click on the image or link above to find out more about the RoamWild feeders.
 If you purchase via this link, I get a small percentage, which goes towards the cost of my bird food and live stream cameras.